szczyglis-dev/py-gpt/README.md

 - `Enable auto-index in modes`: List of modes with enabled context auto-index, separated by comma.

 - `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.

+- `Chat mode`: chat mode for use in query engine, default: context

 **Agent and experts**